Uru finds the best places to introduce ads in online videos

 “We are headed towards these more immersive mediums,” Marino said.
 “AR and VR are coming pretty swiftly, so we need to rethink how brands are presented inside these mediums.
 It has to be a lot more seamless and harmonious with the content.”

-We’re already starting to see that with custom, sponsored videos, but Marino said that it’s “just not scalable” for creators to always work directly with advertisers and shoot new videos for each one fo them.
+We’re already starting to see that with custom, sponsored videos, but Marino said that it’s “just not scalable” for creators to always work directly with advertisers and shoot new videos for each one of them.

 Uru also says that in a study conducted by a researcher at the Center for Behavioral Research at New York University’s Stern School of Business, the new formats resulted in 80 percent better brand recall than existing video ad formats.